5 Ways Social Media Benefits You & Your Loved One

-Connecting with a friend, seeing photos of the grandkids, or playing a word game with a distant are just a few of the many ways to use to stay socially active and engaged.
+Connecting with a friend, seeing photos of the grandkids, or playing a word game with a distant family member are just a few of the many ways to use social media to stay socially active and engaged.

-refers to or websites that connect individuals with others.
-The goal of is to connect us with those that we don’t see regularly and helps to preserve, as well as build relationships.
+Social media refers to apps or websites that connect individuals with others.
+The goal of social media is to connect us with those that we don’t see regularly and helps to preserve, as well as build relationships.

-For caregivers and , can be a bridge to the rest of the community and have positive impacts on emotional and physical .
+For caregivers and older adults, social media can be a bridge to the rest of the community and have positive impacts on emotional and physical wellbeing.

-has five major benefits on the lives of .
-Here, we’ll discuss the ways in which can positively impact your ’s life.
+Social media has five major benefits on the lives of older adults.
+Here, we’ll discuss the ways in which social media can positively impact your loved one’s life.

 One of the greatest challenges of aging is the increased risk of isolation.

-Similarly, younger adults who identify as caregivers are also more prone to isolation due to the responsibilities associated with caring for their .
-They may have limited time or lack the ability to leave their alone and not have access to respite options.
+Similarly, younger adults who identify as caregivers are also more prone to isolation due to the responsibilities associated with caring for their loved ones.
+They may have limited time or lack the ability to leave their loved one alone and not have access to respite options.

-has the power to be a tool to reduce isolation in both and caregivers by connecting people with others both near and far.
-Through such as Facebook, individuals can connect with , friends, and community members - commonly referred to as “ ”.
+Social media has the power to be a tool to reduce isolation in both older adults and caregivers by connecting people with others both near and far.
+Through social media platforms such as Facebook, individuals can connect with family members, friends, and community members - commonly referred to as “social networking”.
 They can share photos, updates, and even events with one another.

-, people also began to take advantage of joining events virtually, broadening the opportunity for and caregivers to participate in family events, regardless of their ability to leave the home in .
+During the COVID-19 pandemic, people also began to take advantage of joining events virtually, broadening the opportunity for older adults and caregivers to participate in family events, regardless of their ability to leave the home in real-time.

-While we want to be cautious about the information that we are ingesting on , can be an opportunity to learn more about a disease your may have, as well as gain the support of others in similar situations.
+While we want to be cautious about the information that we are ingesting on social media platforms, social media can be an opportunity to learn more about a disease your loved one may have, as well as gain the support of others in similar situations.

 Online support groups can be great opportunities to learn about a disease, share experiences and resources, and gain emotional support to cope with the challenges of caregiving.